morgunovmi/LidlAkinator/README.md

 In this mode the allmighty Akinator will define an object you give it (if it exists in the database).

+4. Compare two objects

+In this mode your machine overlord will compare two objects you give it (if they are in the db)

 ## Prerequisites

 This project was built on an Ubuntu-based Linux distro, but any Unix-based system